-As a former CIO, I was closely involved in a succession of new technologies that did trigger major long-term advances in our business and personal lives: from mainframe computers to the advent of PCs, then the world-wide-web and e-mail, internet & e-commerce, mobiles, sat-nav, social media and cloud.
+As a former CIO, I was closely involved in a succession of new technologies that triggered major long-term advances in our business and personal lives: from mainframe computers to the advent of PCs, then the worldwide and e-mail, internet & e-commerce, mobiles, sat-nav, social media and cloud.

 Did those technologies transform the companies involved?
 In many cases, yes.
-But only when the organisation, including senior leadership, took time to grasp the real business potential of the new technology.
-And then made sure it aligned with and supported their strategic goals.
+But only when the organisation, including senior leadership, took time to grasp the new technology's real business potential and made sure it aligned with and supported its strategic goals.

 However important those and other advances were at the time, they were spaced over a period of about forty years.
 So, businesses had time to think about each, make an informed decision and then implement in stages.